mokdevel/DarcMods/DarcMissions/docs/MISSIONCONFIG.md

 You can define multiple factions and when enemies are chosen, the faction is chosen randomly per mission.

 Example: ``"enemyFactions": ["FIA", "USSR", "USSR"]`` - 33% missions are with FIA, 66% with USSR
+### Freedom Fighters

-NOTE: If you're playing [Freedom Fighters](https://reforger.armaplatform.com/workshop/CAFEBEEFF0CACC1A-FreedomFighters) and have [DarcMissionsCompatFF](https://reforger.armaplatform.com/workshop/6698F8DD1B444BEB-DarcMissionsCompatFF) in use, it may override the ``enemyFactions`` setting.
+If you're playing [Freedom Fighters](https://reforger.armaplatform.com/workshop/CAFEBEEFF0CACC1A-FreedomFighters) and have [DarcMissionsCompatFF](https://reforger.armaplatform.com/workshop/6698F8DD1B444BEB-DarcMissionsCompatFF) in use, it may override the ``enemyFactions`` setting.
 Please see ``setEnemyFactionAutomatically`` in [DarcMissionsCompatFF](https://github.com/mokdevel/DarcMods/tree/main/DarcMissionsCompatFF#parameters).

 ### Mission factions
 Each sub-mission within the specific mission json, has a parameter ``faction``.
 This is the override faction for the mission.
 You can define multiple factions and when enemies are chosen, the faction is chosen randomly per sub-mission.
 Leaving it empty or ``""``, works as the default to select from the ``enemyFactions``.